 After a few moments of waiting, President Kintobor entered the room.
 The occupants stood at attention as he made his way to the head of the table.
 “Be seated,” he instructed, lowering his aging frame into the high-backed chair.
 Gerald turned his head to Chris as he sat down and indicated for him to begin.

 Chris cleared his throat.
 “I have here the damage estimates for Sector 7,” he said, indicating the papers on the table.
-“Considering the various investments we made in the areas that have now been destroyed – factories, service-based industries and residential development – we expect to see damages in the range of 10 billion mobium.”
+“Considering the various investments we made in the areas that have now been destroyed – factories, service-based industries and residential development – we expect to see damages in the range of 10 billion Mobium.”

 He was not surprised to see that his words had no effect on the occupants in the room.
 Gerald maintained his stony composure, his eyes imperceptible behind his dark, round glasses.
 Kodos picked out lint in his ear with his little finger, his eyes glazed over.
 Fiona leaned back in her seat and examined her nails, a bored expression crossing her muzzle.
 Snively sipped his tea, making loud slurping noises and again smacking his lips to Chris’ dismay.
 The sounds made the red-haired man grip the underside of the table tightly as he repressed the urge to lunge over and throttle him.
 Instead, he forced himself to be calm, and then continued speaking.

 “…The estimated cost to rebuild Sector 7-”